-- For a single node configuration, Veritas Volume Manager (VxVM) including DMP is placed in the control domain, and Veritas File System (VxFS) is placed in the guest domain. - For clustered nodes, Cluster Volume Manager (CVM) is placed in the control domain, and VxFS is placed in the guest domain.
-See "Clustering using Cluster Volume Manager" on page 140.
-See "Installing Storage Foundation on multiple nodes in a Logical Domain" on page 141.
-See "Cluster Volume Manager in the control domain for providing high availability" on page 143. - For clustered nodes in a highly available environment, install Cluster Server (VCS) in the control domain.
-See "About VCS in a Oracle VM Server for SPARC environment" on page 148.
-See "About Cluster Server configuration models in an Oracle VM Server for SPARC environment" on page 152.
-See "Configuring VCS to fail over an application on a failure" on page 159. - VxFS drivers in the guest domain cannot currently interact with the VxVM drivers in the control domain.
+- For a single node configuration, Veritas Volume Manager (VxVM) including DMP is placed in the control domain, and Veritas File System (VxFS) is placed in the guest domain. - For clustered nodes, Cluster Volume Manager (CVM) is placed in the control domain, and VxFS is placed in the guest domain. - See "Clustering using Cluster Volume Manager" on page 141. - See "Installing Storage Foundation on multiple nodes in a Logical Domain" on page 142. - See "Cluster Volume Manager in the control domain for providing high availability" on page 144. - For clustered nodes in a highly available environment, install Cluster Server (VCS) in the control domain. - See "About VCS in a Oracle VM Server for SPARC environment" on page 149.
+See "About Cluster Server configuration models in an Oracle VM Server for SPARC environment" on page 153. - See "Configuring VCS to fail over an application on a failure" on page 160. - VxFS drivers in the guest domain cannot currently interact with the VxVM drivers in the control domain.
 This renders some features, which require direct VxVM-VxFS coordination, unusable in such a configuration.
-See "Storage Foundation features restrictions" on page 98.